Query Details View

 The Query Details View within SEOTesting is a report designed to help you deeply analyze the performance of your site in Google for a specific query.

-Within the report, you will see:
+Within the report, you will also see:

-The query you are analyzing.
+- The query you are analyzing.

-A list of pages that have ranked for that query over the past seven days.
+- A list of pages that have ranked for that query over the past seven days.

-A chart showing the clicks per day for that query.
+- A chart showing the clicks per day for that query.

-A list of related queries.
+- A list of related queries.

 How to Access the Query Details View

-Within SEOTesting, queries are shown as blue links throughout the app and various reports.
+Within SEOTesting, queries are shown as green links throughout the app and various reports.
 To access the Query Details View, click on any of the queries you see within SEOTesting, and you will be redirected to the Query Details View.

 For example, if I search “404 error” within the search bar at the top of my SEOTesting dashboard, I will be taken to the All Queries Report, filtered to show all queries with “404 error” included:

-To access the Query Details View, I need to click on any URLs in the list highlighted in blue (as shown above).
+To access the Query Details View, I need to click on any URLs in the list highlighted in green (as shown above).
+Clicking on any query link will redirect you to the report:

 How do you use the Query Details View?